MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/walkthrough.md

 In addition, some sample applications contain additional methods in the `TodoItemManager` class, which are used to manage the user authentication process.

 Rather than invoke the web service operations directly, the `TodoItemManager` methods invoke methods on a dependent class that is injected into the `TodoItemManager` constructor.
-For example, one sample application injects the `SimpleDBStorage` class into the `TodoItemManager` constructor to provide the implementation that invokes operations against Amazon's SimpleDB service.
+For example, one sample application injects the `RestService` class into the `TodoItemManager` constructor to provide the implementation that uses REST APIs to access data.

 ### Translating Text to Speech